jgalfaro/mirrored-geomav/README.md

 ## Simulation Results [ongoing work]

-The numeric simulations depicted in previous figure are extended in this section.
+The numeric simulations depicted in previous figures are extended in this section.
 We have implemented our decisional framework and algorithms in a Java simulation, to conduct Montecarlo simulations.
 We show below some ongoing results in which all four algorithm assume an